Comprehensive guides

 • Do not take no risks With prohibited products: the penalties are severe.

-• No CBD Even though it's legal in your country, it's a drug in Mauritius (with penalties of up to 60 years in prison).
+• No CBD Even though it's legal in your country, it's a drug in Mauritius.

 • Systematic reporting is always the best option